 - To Student Wellbeing Services: they will ensure you are able to access the services you need; including referral to specialist service, if this is what you want to do, firstname.lastname@example.org

 - Reporting to the Police.
 If you're thinking of reporting to the Police, rape crisis have produced a useful list of things to think about.

 - Reporting the incident anonymously.
 You can call crime stoppers at any point on 0800 555 111 or use their online form.

-- Serious Sexual Assault.
-If a student or member of staff wishes to make a complaint involving a serious sexual assault they can contact the Head of Student Support or the Director of Human Resources directly.
+- Serious Sexual Assault - if a student or member of staff wishes to make a complaint involving a serious sexual assault they can contact the Head of Student Wellbeing Services or the Director of Human Resources directly.
 Find out more about the different types of sexual assault.